artis3n/course-vault-github-oidc/README.md

 <details id=5>
 <summary><h2>Finish</h2></summary>

-_Congratulations friend, you've completed this course!_
+_Congratulations friend, you've completed this course! :1st_place_medal: _

 Here's a recap of all the tasks you've accomplished in your repository:
 - Configure Vault to accept GitHub OIDC authentication requests